ardent-development/CycleGen/README.txt

 To handle file saving and memory management, all you have to do is set a couple of flags (or leave the default ones alone) and let the program's internal code do the rest!
-Options include changing file/folder names and precise management of the use of the limited RAM and limited-write Flash chip.
+Options include changing file/folder names and precise management of the limited-capacity RAM and limited-write Flash chip.

 Error message dialogs are designed to be as user-friendly and descriptive as possible.
 In fact they are not even called errors, instead they are called